Unitary authority

 A unitary authority is a type of local authority in New Zealand and the United Kingdom.
-Unitary authorities are responsible for all local government functions within its area or performing additional functions that elsewhere are usually performed by a multiple tiers of local government.
+Unitary authorities are responsible for all local government functions within their areas, or perform additional functions that elsewhere are usually performed by multiple tiers of local government.

-Typically unitary authorities cover towns or cities which are large enough to function independently of a council or other authority.
+Typically, unitary authorities cover towns or cities that are large enough to function independently of a council or other authority.
 An authority can be a unit of a county or combined authority.

 New Zealand

-In New Zealand, a unitary authority is a territorial authority (district, city or metropolitan area) that also performs the functions of a regional council (first-level division).
-There are five unitary authorities, they are (with the year they were constituted): Gisborne District Council (1989), Tasman District Council (1992), Nelson City Council (1992), Marlborough District Council (1992), and Auckland Council (2010).
+In New Zealand, a unitary authority is a territorial authority (district, city or metropolitan area) that also performs the functions of a regional council.
+As of 2026, there are five unitary authorities.
+They are (with the year they were constituted): Gisborne District Council (1989), Tasman District Council (1992), Nelson City Council (1992), Marlborough District Council (1992), and Auckland Council (2010).

 The Chatham Islands, located east of the South Island, have a council with its own special legislation, constituted (1995) with powers similar to those of a regional authority.